 How do I make my Instagram pictures sharp?

 The key to sharp Instagram pictures is to crop and resize your images before you upload them to your Instagram account.
 You can do this using any image editing software (like Lightroom, Photoshop, etc.).
-By uploading your images at the right size, Instagram doesn’t need to compress them – meaning they’ll stay sharp.
+By uploading your images at the right size, Instagram doesn’t need to compress them, increasing their resolution, meaning they’ll stay sharp.

 What format is best for Instagram?

 The best image formats to use if you want to upload your photos to Instagram are JPEG and PNG.
-If you shoot your photos in RAW format, you can export them to JPEG or PNG using your image processing software.
+If you shoot your photos in RAW format (or any format similar to RAW, such as ARW), you can export them to JPEG or PNG using your image processing software.

-Here in December 2019, many succesful Instagrammers use their smartphones to capture and upload photos, but an equal number are using dedicated cameras to level-up from the competition.
+Here in September 2023, many successful Instagrammers use their smartphones to capture and upload photos, but an equal number are using dedicated cameras to level-up from the competition.

 It’s hard to choose an absolute best camera for Instagram, due to the enormous variety of options available to us to capture a great photo.